 First Stand 2026 (S tier)

 First Stand is a relatively new international tournament that acts as an extra global test early in the year.
-In 2026 it is scheduled for March 16 to 22 in São Paulo, Brazil.
+The 2026 edition was played March 16 to 22 at the Riot Games Arena in São Paulo, Brazil, and Bilibili Gaming won it with a 3-1 victory over G2 Esports in the final.
+Viper became the first player to win back-to-back First Stand titles.

 For teams and fans, First Stand sits between the pre season cups and MSI.
-It gives lineups a chance to prove themselves against international opponents before the world has fully settled into the meta.
+It gives lineups a chance to prove themselves against international opponents before the world has fully settled into the meta, and it carries real stakes: BLG’s win here gave the LPL’s second seed a direct spot in the MSI bracket stage.

 Esports World Cup 2026 (LoL)